-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect?
+Ecosystem Services and Consequence Who will this most affect?

+Money Costs and Profit

-- 3 air pollution cards Building both the mill and the coal-fired
+- 3 air pollution cards Building both the mill and the coal-fired power plant will

-power plant will increase air pollution.
+increase air pollution.

-- 2 water pollution cards With more air pollution, more acid rain
+- 2 water pollution cards With more air pollution, more acid rain will occur.

-will occur.
+- 2 biodiversity cards Cutting down forests will negatively affect the

+ecosystem

-- 2 human health cards Human health will suffer from acid rain,
+- 2 human health cards Human health will suffer from acid rain, polluted water,

-polluted water, and poor air quality.
+and poor air quality.

 + \$2,000 Profit in taxes

 Residents who like this idea: 40%